-- Records the variables names used in the source program - Collects information about each symbol: - Type information - Storage location (of the variable in the compiled program) - Scope - For function symbol: number and types of arguments and the type returned - Needs to allow quick retrieval and storage of a symbol and its attached information in the table - Implementation by a dictionary structure (binary search tree, hash-table,...).
+- Records all variable names used in the source program - Collects information about each symbol: - Type information - Storage location (of the variable in the compiled program) - Scope - For function symbol: number and types of arguments and the type returned - Built during lexical analysis (old way) or in a separate phase (modern way). - Needs to allow quick retrieval and storage of a symbol and its attached information in the table - Implementation by a dictionary structure (binary search tree, hash-table,...).

 Error handling